Speed and change are two central elements of digital computer technology. New developments in software spur new advances in hardware, and vice versa.

-We are committed to social, epistemic, technological, and environmental justice.
+We are committed to social, epistemic, technological, and climate justice.
 We strive to create an inclusive environment that supports vulnerability, criticality, and anti-hierarchical pedagogy.

 - We believe students should learn how to create software, beyond learning how to use software.